 Ronald Henry Pitt, Gunner, 800084, Royal Artillery.
 Ronald was born at Bryngwyn, Llanarthne on 23 January 1912, the son of Edward Robert and Ellen Eliza Pitt.
 The family had moved back to his fathers native Herefordshire prior to the war.
 Ronald married Irene Grace Morris in 1937 and enlisted into the Royal Artillery following the outbreak of war.
 He was posted to the Far East with the 137th Field Regiment, Royal Artillery, which was part of the Singapore Garrison.
 He was taken prisoner by the Japanese following the surrender of Singapore on 15 February 1942 and was sent to Thailand with ‘F’ Force in April 1943.
 Ronald died at Kanchanaburi ‘F’ & ‘H’ Force hospital of beri-beri and tropical ulcers on 13 December 1943, aged 38.
 He was originally buried in Kanchanaburi ‘F’ & ‘H’ Force Burial Ground No. 3, but after the war the graves were re-located and he now rests in Kanchanaburi War Cemetery, Thailand.
 Ronald is not named on the new memorial.

 Horace Arthur Ransom, Lieutenant, 269389, East Surrey Regiment.
-Horace was born at Llanarthne on 2 February 1914, the son of Arthur and Mary Ransom.
-By 1937 he was living at Richmond, Surrey, where he married Ivy Reader.
-Horace was commissioned into the East Surrey Regiment, and was attached to the Green Howards (Yorkshire Regiment) during the campaigns in North Africa and Italy.
-He was killed during the advance through Italy, on 27 March 1944, aged 30 and is buried in Milan War Cemetery, Italy.
+Horace was born at Llanarthne on 2 February 1914, the son of Arthur Ransom and Mary Ann Ransom (nee Samuel).
+By 1937 he was living at 135, Shaftesbury Parade, Richmond, Surrey, where he married Ivy Reader.
+Horace was commissioned into the East Surrey Regiment on 2 April 1943 and was later attached to the Green Howards (Yorkshire Regiment).
+Horace took part in the campaign in North Africa, before his battalion embarked for Italy, to aid in the campaign to drive the Germans out of the country.
+Horace went out on a patrol at Le Piane, near Arielli during the morning of 28 December 1943, but came into contact with a German machine-gun post and was wounded.
+Unable to escape, he was taken prisoner by the Germans, but died shortly afterwards of his wounds.
+The 30-year-old is buried in Milan War Cemetery, Italy.
+All official sources state his date of death to have been 27 December 1943, but the war diary for his unit states the 28th.
 Horace is not named on the new memorial.

 Ellis Adriel Thomas, Driver, T/14552607, Royal Army Service Corps.
 Ellis was the son of John and Elizabeth Thomas of Gorslas, and the husband of Irene Thomas, of Hanley, Stoke-on-Trent.
 He served with the Royal Army Service Corps as a Driver, and was killed during the drive through Holland on 19 September 1944.
 Ellis was 25 years old, and is buried at Eindhoven (Woensel) General Cemetery, Netherlands.